Unless stated otherwise, my source for hymn texts and tunes is The Lutheran Service Book.

 One of the hymns on Worship Anew this week was "Hark, the Voice of Jesus Calling," and I noticed a small feature in it.
 It's sung to the tune "Galilean."
 Here are the fifth and sixth musical phrases:

 In the second verse, the text here is "Even as the sun is setting, / Some are sent into the fields."
-The words "is setting" are sung to a descending group of notes (C B A), giving a sense of its meaning.
+The words "is setting" are sung to a descending group of notes (C B A), giving a sense of their meaning.

 Wednesday, June 19, 2024